 The Application Form: The Graduate School at Auburn University uses a web-based application system.

 The Processing Fee: The non-refundable application fee is $60 for U.S. citizens and $70 for international students.
 The fee can be paid by credit card when you submit your electronic application or by check or money order.
 Your web-based application becomes available for departmental consideration only upon payment of your application fee.

 Transcripts: Upload transcripts of all undergraduate and graduate credits from each school previously attended through the web-based application system (unofficial transcripts are sufficient for the application; official transcripts are required only for registration following acceptance).
 Auburn University transcripts will be obtained by the Graduate School.

 - The Graduate Record Examination (GRE) is optional (see information about optional application materials below).

 - TOEFL (if English is a second language): Request that the Educational Testing Service send your official TOEFL scores to the Auburn University Graduate School.

 Letters of Recommendation: Three (3) letters are required.
-The strongest letters come from faculty, employers and/or internship supervisors who have had direct experience with you and can report on your academic strengths, work ethic, and/or capacity for team work.
-Please submit letters of recommendation through the web-based system.
+The strongest letters come from faculty, employers, or internship supervisors who have worked directly with you and can report on your academic strengths, work ethic, or capacity for teamwork.
+Submit letters of recommendation through the web-based application system.

 Upload your letter of intent through the web-based application system.